Boeing B-52 Stratofortress: 21st century service

+On 20 August 2003, a B-52 publicly landed in Russia for the first time, at Zhukovsky International Airport for the MAKS air show.
+In the early 1990s a B-52 "flew into Russia" as part of a "military contact visit".

 In August 2007, a B-52H ferrying AGM-129 ACM cruise missiles from Minot Air Force Base to Barksdale Air Force Base for dismantling was mistakenly loaded with six missiles with their nuclear warheads.
 The weapons did not leave USAF custody and were secured at Barksdale.

 Four of 18 B-52Hs from Barksdale Air Force Base were retired and were in the "boneyard" of 309th AMARG at Davis-Monthan Air Force Base as of 8 September 2008.